ussamaRehman/heart-disease-predictor/docs/results_snapshot.md

 Notes:
 - Threshold is selected on the validation set; metrics above are on the test set.
 - `VAL_BEST_METRIC` is set to `f1` in the default pipeline.
+- GitHub Actions may show non-blocking annotation warnings from tooling; they do not affect results.